-The objective of the Student Mentoring Program of the UC Davis School of Medicine Student Support Services Office is to provide medical students with information, resources, and experiences so they can make informed decisions about their career path and residency match.
-Faculty mentors and staff can help you devise a strategy for turning your interests and skills into a meaningful career in medicine.
+The objective of the Student Mentoring Program is to provide medical students with information, resources, and experiences, so they can make informed decisions about their career path and residency match.
+The Advising Team (staff), Specialty Advisors (faculty), Senior Student Mentors (students), and Leadership can help you devise a strategy for turning your interests and skills into a meaningful career in medicine.

 Staff Advisors are your primary contacts for career advising and student support services.
 You'll be meeting with them regularly to disucss career exploration, extracurricular involvement, and general medical school questions.
 Reach out them anytime for support or stop by their offices in the Student Commons.

 |Sarah Arsenoff, M.S.

 |Woubejig Shiferaw, M.A.

 For questions regarding your MSPE letter, ERAS, and the NRMP contact:

 Residency Application and Elective Administrator